kimtth/azure-openai-llm-cookbook/README.md

 💡[How to switch between OpenAI and Azure OpenAI endpoints with Python](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/switching-endpoint)

+- Programming Languages
     - Python:🐍
     - Jupyter Notebook:📔
     - JavaScript/TypeScript:🟦
+    - Extra:🔴
+- Status & Action
+    - Created:✨ (A unique example found only in this repository)
+    - Modified:🎡 (An example that has been modified from a referenced source)
+    - Copied:🧲 (When created or modified emojis are not following)
+    - See the details at the URL:🔗
 - Microsoft libraries or products:🪟
-- Created:✨
-- Modified:🎡
-- Copied:🧲 (= when created or modified emojis are not following)
-- See the details at the URL:🔗
-- Extra:🔴

 ⭐ If you find this repository useful, please consider giving it a star!